AtlasAnalyticsLab/AtlasPatch/README.md

   - Ensure `--cpus-per-task` matches the CPU you want; the script passes `--patch-workers ${SLURM_CPUS_PER_TASK}` and caps `--max-open-slides` at 200.
   - `--fast-mode` is on by default; append `--no-fast-mode` to enable content filtering.
   - Submit with `sbatch jobs/atlaspatch_patch.slurm.sh`.
+- Feature embedding (adds features into existing H5 files): `jobs/atlaspatch_features.slurm.sh`.
+Edits to make:
+  - Set `WSI_ROOT`, `OUTPUT_ROOT`, `PATCH_SIZE`, and `TARGET_MAG`.
+  - Configure `FEATURES` (comma/space list, multiple extractors are supported), `FEATURE_DEVICE`, `FEATURE_BATCH`, `FEATURE_WORKERS`, and `FEATURE_PRECISION`.
+  - This script is intended for feature extraction; use the patch script when you need segmentation + coordinates, and run the feature script to embed one or more models into those H5 files.
+  - Submit with `sbatch jobs/atlaspatch_features.slurm.sh`.
+- Running multiple jobs: you can submit several jobs in a loop (e.g., 50 job using `for i in {1..50}; do sbatch jobs/atlaspatch_features.slurm.sh; done`).
+AtlasPatch uses per-slide lock files to avoid overlapping work on the same slide.

 ## Feedback